Small Changes, Big Impact: Demographic Bias in LLM-Based Hiring Through Subtle Sociocultural Markers in Anonymised Resumes: Experimental Results

 \textbf{Ethnicity is primarily driven by language cues.} With all markers present, ethnicity recovery is near-perfect (macro-F1 $=0.972$) for Gemini 3 Flash (Figure~\ref{fig:ablation}).
 When language markers are removed (0 markers), ethnicity F1 drops to $0.130$.
 In contrast, removing (or adding back) non-language markers has little effect on ethnicity inference: ethnicity F1 remains $\approx 0.97$--$0.99$ across the 1--3 marker conditions, indicating that language dominates ethnicity inference in this setting.

-\textbf{Gender inference is driven by multiple marker types: } Gender recovery is weak with no markers (macro-F1 $=0.472$) and remains essentially unchanged with language-only (1 marker; $0.474$), suggesting language provides minimal signals for gender.
+\textbf{Gender inference is driven by multiple marker types: } Gender recovery is weak with no markers (macro-F1 $=0.472$) and remains essentially unchanged with language-only (1 marker; $0.474$), as expected.
 Adding activities yields the largest gain, increasing gender F1 to $0.774$ (2 markers; +$0.3$ F1 points), with further improvements from volunteering ($0.861$; 3 markers) and hobbies ($0.980$; all markers).
 Overall, gender recoverability emerges primarily from leisure/extracurricular markers rather than language.
 This aligns with prior work showing that multiple weak proxies can combine into a reliable demographic indicator \citep[Ch.~3]{barocasFairnessMachineLearning2023}.

 \textbf{Human validation confirms recoverability.} In a progressive-revelation protocol (0--4 markers revealed incrementally, with languages always last), annotators rated 88.8\% of resumes as realistic and reached near-perfect demography recovery once all markers were revealed (gender F1\,=\,0.96, ethnicity F1\,=\,1.00; Appendix~\ref{app:human_validation}).